JuliaLang/www.julialang.org/blog/2020/09/rr-memory-magic.md

-With about an hour's work (plus 2-3 hours to add the `seek-to-ticks` functionality written, tested, upstreamed, etc.), we managed to remotely and conclusively diagnose that a reported crash was caused by faulty memory on the users machine.
+With about an hour's work (plus 2-3 hours to add the `seek-to-ticks` functionality written, tested, upstreamed, etc.), we managed to remotely and conclusively diagnose that a reported crash was caused by faulty memory on the user's machine.
 Even though the `rr` trace did not contain the actual cause of the crash, it was nevertheless an invaluable tool to analyze this issue.
 The fact that the stray bit flip was missing from the recording already excluded 99% of possible cases for the crash, and some